codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 Finally - we have to send the access token that was retrieved from Azure AD B2C to the Web API - so we can invoke the function we're after.

-That involves refactoring the how we performed the HTTP call from a [previous post](https://msou.co/61) into the following:
+That involves going into the Xamarin.Forms core project and refactoring how we performed the HTTP call from a [previous post](https://msou.co/61) into the following:

 ```language-csharp
 var baseAddr = new Uri(location);